Best AT&T family plans in 2021

 Mobile Share Advantage

 Mobile Share Advantage plan data amounts range from 1GB to a whopping 100GB, but the 100GB plan is incredibly expensive.
-These prices exclude the device access charges, which range from $10 to $30 per device unless you're on a two-year agreement, then your monthly access charge for smartphones alone will be a little higher.
+These prices exclude the device access charges, which range from $10 to $30 per device unless you're on a two-year agreement, then your monthly access charge for smartphones alone will be $40.

-Sometimes, you may only want data as you and your family travels.
-AT&T's mobile share plans would then be right for your family.
+Need data on the go?
+AT&T's mobile share plans may be just the answer.
 AT&T has a set of Mobile Share - Data plans.
 These plans include a shared data amount that can be used by up to 10 data-only devices, including tablets, laptops, netbooks, mobile hotspot devices, and gaming devices.

 With AT&T's share plans - data only, you pay a monthly charge, plus a monthly device access charge for each data-only device - just like with the Mobile Share Advantage plans.

 Mobile shared data amounts range from 4GB to 50GB.
 You can't order Mobile Share - Data plans online, however.
 To add an AT&T Mobile Share Plan, you simply need to either: